There is way more to success in selling than simply saving on commission.

 It is often falsely It is often believed that selling a home FSBO, or For Sale By Owner, or a discount brokerage, will save you money you otherwise would have paid a listing agent.
 However, many sellers forget that the net takeaway is all that really matters.
 If you could hire an agent to make sure you maximize that net, not have to deal with marketing, showings, staging and compliance and pocket more (even with paying a commission) in the end, why would you not?

-I work hand in hand with my sellers, having a granular knowledge of the comps, the market, what buyers want, help them make the strategic updates and even stage the house myself to ensure they get the maximum possible price.
+I work hand in hand with my sellers at the Ponce Inlet FL Real Estate, having a granular knowledge of the comps, the market, what buyers want, help them make the strategic updates and even stage the house myself to ensure they get the maximum possible price.
 Not all agents have this kind of knowledge and focus and plenty of sellers leave money on the table that far exceeds their commission savings by hiring the wrong Realtor or not one at all.

 2. Education & Experience Advertising Marketing Homes

 A top Realtor will provide you with expert knowledge along with objective information and opinions that will always be in your best interest due to their fiduciary responsibility to you as a client.
 They will see properties objectively and provide you with information you may not have noticed before.

 Permits?
 Structural engineering?
 Lot size/zoning?
 Flood insurance?
 Condo and HOA regulations?
 School boundaries and nearby developments being built – these all impact your price and we will make sure all factors are considered and known so you get the best price and buyer for your home.

 I will stand as a buffer for the flow of complex information and terminology that comes with the selling process.
 There are many laws, forms and disclosures you need to know to sell a home legally and without potentially getting sued later.